Community Climate Fund - Success Stories

 Project cost: £2,791

-1st Sullington & Storrington now have the funds to enhance their existing community garden to achieve waste, water and biodiversity benefits.
-They plan to introduce hot bin composting, rainwater harvesting and an insect hotel to support pollination.
+1st Sullington & Storrington are in the process of improving their existing community garden for waste, water and biodiversity benefits.
+The project will also extend environmental skills and education as the children will be involved with hot bin composting, rainwater harvesting and maintaining a insect hotel to support pollination.

 2nd Horsham Scout Group